kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 In difference to the [Batch Session](#functions-to-access-the-batch-session) the Group Session doesn't work from the start of a component.
 To use the Group Session you have to join a group ([with jatos.joinGroup](#jatosjoingroupcallbacks)).
 There you can also define a `onGroupSession` callback that gets called each time the Group Session changes regardless of the origin of the change.

 The Group Session is stored in JATOS' database on the server side.
 That means that all changes in the Group Session have to be synchronized between the client and the server.
 This is done via the group channel.
 Therefore all writing functions (`add`, `remove`, `clear`, `replace`, `copy`, `move`, `set`, `setAll`) can be paired with callback functions that will signal  success or failure in the client-server sync.
-These callback functions can be either passed as parameters to `jatos.groupSession.[function_name]` or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/).
+These callback functions can be either passed as parameters to `jatos.groupSession.[function_name]` or via a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 On the other side for all reading functions (`get`, `find`, `getAll`, `test`) there is no need to sync data between client and server, because jatos.js keeps a copy of the Group Session locally.
 Therefore all reading functions do not offer callbacks, because there is no risk of failure of synchronization.